 - To be considered for admission to the co-op stream, students are required to achieve a minimum 85% session weighted average with no failed or dropped courses.
 (2001 cohort and subsequent cohorts)

 - To be considered for admission to the co-op stream, students are required to achieve a minimum 80% session weighted average with no failed or dropped courses.
 (1801 and 1901 cohorts)

 To participate in a co-op work term, students must (starting with the 1701 cohort and subsequent unless otherwise noted):

-Must have successfully completed all core courses, according to the program design, by the eligibility term prior to any given work term (regardless of the level the student was placed in advanced standing).
+- Must have successfully completed all program courses, according to the program design, by the eligibility term prior to any given work term (regardless of the level the student was placed in advanced standing).

 - Since only one work term may be failed/deferred regardless of the reason(s), should a subsequent work term be missed/failed/unsecured (not successfully completed for any reason) the student will be immediately removed from the co-op stream.

 - Students who are discontinued are not eligible for co-op work terms.

 - To be eligible for the co-op work term, the student is required to achieve a minimum overall 65% average two semesters prior to the work term, and no failures in Level 1 or 2.
 (1701 cohort and prior)

 For additional information please refer to the Co-operative Education Regulations and Guidelines: Student Regulations, Procedures and Supports found by:

 - Select Co-operative Education Regulations, Procedures and Supports for Students